OFFICE SPACE – 15 SMART QUESTIONS

 My business experience is in starting and running high-technology companies.
 Not only did I have to choose my office space to meet the expectations of my Employees and Clients, but I also had to send the right signals to my Investors.

-It would have been a mistake for me, and for most of you, to have an office space that was out of place, cost-wise, to their expectations.
+It would have been a mistake for me and most of you to have an office space that needed to be put in the right place, cost-wise, to their expectations.
 If my Investors or Clients walked into our offices and saw $2500 chairs, $5000 desks, and fancy art on the walls, they would not feel good about how we were spending their money.

 No client wants to feel like they’re paying for your Porsche or next home.
 Pick a business office space that sends the right signals to your customers, employees, and investors.